-My new book “POETA” is now available!
+My new book “MANIFEST DESTINY” is now available!

 A philosopher, a pioneer, a prophet of possibility, and a provocateur of our collective consciousness.
 Breaker of dogmas.